-In arriving at the conclusion that the acquired brands Optima and EVOtv have an indefinite life, the Group considered the fact that the brands represents a business and residential segment and relate to operators with proven and sustained demand for their products and services in a well-established market.
-The brands have historically been supported through spending on consumer marketing and promotion.
-The Group considered other factors such as the ability to continue to protect the legal rights that arise from the brands name indefinitely and the absence of any competitive factors that could limit the life of the brand names.
-The Group expects continued economic benefits from the acquired brands in the future.
+In arriving at the conclusion that the acquired brand EVOtv has an indefinite life, the Group considered the fact that the brand represents a residential segment and relate to operators with proven and sustained demand for their products and services in a well-established market.
+The brand EVOtv has historically been supported through spending on consumer marketing and promotion.
+The Group considered other factors such as the ability to continue to protect the legal rights that arise from the brands name indefinitely and the absence of any competitive factors that could limit the life of the brand name.
+The Group expects continued economic benefits from the acquired brand in the future.
 However, a strategic decision to withdraw marketing support from the brand or the weakening in the brand's appeal through changes in customer preferences might result in an impairment charge in the future.
 Also, reasonable change in certain key assumptions (such as change of revenues by 2% and change in royalty relief rate by 0.1%) does not lead to impairment.
+Due to loss of control over Optima Telekom in July 2021, HT Group does not own Optima brand on 31 December 2021.